canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-A short summary describing the ROCK.
+A short summary describing the rock.

 ``description``
 ---------------